swat-ds/ds.swarthmore.edu/_includes/apply.md

-<a  class="button button-red" href="https://forms.gle/AhqTjUNN1ui3APno7" target="_blank">Apply for Fall '19</a>
+<a  class="button button-red" href="https://forms.gle/BjjTWp6kAAeLVbxBA" target="_blank">Apply for Fall '20</a>

 Interested in collaborative projects that span disciplinary boundaries, that bring networked technologies to bear on conventional scholarship, that demand a critical consideration of just what we mean by "the digital"?

 The Libraries are now accepting applications for digital scholarship opportunity for the fall semester.
 Accepted students will receive [level 3 student employment](http://www.swarthmore.edu/student-employment) for one semester to engage in theory and practice of digital scholarship and to collaborate on projects already in the works.

+### What do Fellows do?

-Now in its fourth year, the LibLab Fellows can expect a combination of open lab hours and weekly meetings, through which Fellows will be exposed to:
+Now in its fifth year, the LibLab Fellows can expect a combination of open lab hours and weekly meetings, through which Fellows will be exposed to:

 - Web development and design, plus digital media, text analysis, and/or data visualization depending on time/interests
 - Current conversations around digital environments from a variety of perspectives
 - Experience with project management, design thinking and tools for collaboration
+- Self-directed research culminating in a digital project

+For an idea of some of what we cover, [visit last fall's syllabus available online](https://swat-ds.github.io/liblab/).

 ### How much of a commitment will it be?

 Fellows will be expected to contribute an average of 6 hours a week, including discussions and lab meetings.
-Students can expect to contribute to new project design and implementation, as well as less glamorous tasks (though no less important!) such as documentation and maintenance.

-Unless we decide otherwise as a group, we will generally try to convene weekly from __2-4pm on Fridays__.
+Students can expect to pursue individual projects using tools and concepts we cover.
+In the spring semester, Fellows have the option of continuing on and contributing to ongoing library-supported digital projects.

 ### Who should apply?